-Each Party shall ensure that, when a judicial decision finds an infringement of an intellectual property right, the competent judicial authorities may issue against the infringer as well as against an intermediary whose services are being used by a third party to infringe an intellectual property rights an injunction aimed at prohibiting the continuation of the infringement.
+Each Party shall ensure that, when a judicial decision finds an infringement of an intellectual property right, the competent judicial authorities may issue against the infringer as well as against an intermediary whose services are being used by a third party to infringe an intellectual property right an injunction aimed at prohibiting the continuation of the infringement.

-Alternative measures
+Alternative Measures

-Each Party may provide that the judicial authorities, in appropriate cases and at the request of the person liable to be subject to the measures referred to in Article 16 (Remedies) and/or Article 17 (Injunctions), may order the pecuniary compensation to be paid to the injured party instead of applying the measures provided for in Article 16 (Remedies) and/or Article 17 (Injunctions) if that person acted unintentionally and without negligence, if execution of the measures in question would cause him disproportionate harm and if pecuniary compensation to the injured party appears reasonably satisfactory.
+Each Party may provide that the judicial authorities, in appropriate cases and upon request of the person liable to be subject to the measures provided for in Article X.52 (Remedies) and/or Article X.53 (Injunctions), may order pecuniary compensation to be paid to the injured party instead of applying the measures provided for in Article X.52 (Remedies) and/or Article X.53 (Injunctions), if that person acted unintentionally and without negligence, if execution of the measures in question would cause him disproportionate harm and if pecuniary compensation to the injured party appears reasonably satisfactory.